MamidiRohit/Project2/README.md

 ## Key Questions and Answers

 1. **Do Cross-Validation and Bootstrapping agree with AIC?**
-    - Yes, all three methods largely agree in this implementation.
-    - Example: Cross-validation and bootstrapping indicate a lower MSE for the selected model.
-AIC, with a low value (-6247.93), aligns with the performance metrics, confirming the model selection.
+    - Yes, in our project, we found that all three methods generally agree.
+For instance, both cross-validation and bootstrapping show lower MSE scores for the chosen model.
+The AIC value of -6247.93 supports this by indicating a good model fit, aligning well with the performance metrics from cross-validation and bootstrapping.

 2. **In what cases might these methods fail?**
-    - **Cross-Validation:** Fails for small datasets where splits lead to insufficient training data.
+    - **Cross-Validation:** May not perform well with very small datasets where the training data in each fold is insufficient to build a reliable model.
-    - **Bootstrapping:** Assumes data is i.i.d.; fails for dependent datasets like time series.
+    - **Bootstrapping:** Assumes that the data points are independently and identically distributed (i.i.d.); it may not be suitable for datasets with dependencies, such as time series data.
-    - **AIC:** Assumes normally distributed residuals; results may mislead for non-linear models.
+    - **AIC:** Assumes that the residuals of the model are normally distributed; it may provide misleading results for models with non-linear relationships or non-normal residuals.

-3. **What could mitigate these issues?**
+3. **How can we address these challenges?**
-    - Implement stratified k-fold for imbalanced datasets.
-    - Use block bootstrapping for dependent data.
-    - Extend AIC to include models with corrected versions like AICc.
+    - For imbalanced datasets, consider using stratified k-fold cross-validation to ensure each fold has a representative distribution of the target variable.
+    - For datasets with dependencies, such as time series data, use block bootstrapping to maintain the inherent structure and relationships within the data.
+    - To improve the reliability of AIC, especially for small sample sizes, use corrected versions like AICc (Akaike Information Criterion corrected).

-4. **What parameters are exposed?**
+4. **What parameters can you customize in our project?**
-    - **Cross-Validation:** `k` (number of folds), default: 5.
+    - **Cross-Validation:** You can set the number of folds (`k`), with a default value of 5.
-    - **Bootstrapping:** `num_iterations` (default: 100), seed for reproducibility.
+    - **Bootstrapping:** You can specify the number of iterations (`num_iterations`), which defaults to 100, and set a seed for reproducibility.
-    - **Regression Models:** Regularization parameter `alpha` (for Ridge), default: 1.0.
+    - **Regression Models:** You can adjust the regularization parameter (`alpha`) for Ridge regression, with a default value of 1.0.

 ## Additional Features
 - Synthetic data generator